 On behalf of everyone at Loreburn, we are pleased to welcome you to your new home.
-This handbook is designed to set out the key pieces of information needed to enjoy your home.
-We hope you find the information useful as you settle into your new home.
-If there are any gaps please let us know.
+This handbook has been produced to provide useful and relevant information to help make the most of your new tenancy.
+We hope it helps you to settle into your new home, and answers some of the questions you may have.
+If there are any gaps, please let us know.